-2.1 GENERAL DESIGN REQUIREMENTS
+2.1 GENERAL DESIGN REOUIREMENTS

 The structural design of road tunnels should take into consideration the requirements for tunnel operation, inspection and maintenance.
 The needs for the provision of maintenance access, lighting, communication, utility troughs, electrical and mechanical installations, drainage, provision of fire service installations, ventilation and traffic surveillance equipment etc. should be well addressed in advance of the structural design stage so as to assess their loading effects on road tunnels.
-Adequate maintenance access and opening should be provided for the delivery of plant and materials for maintenance.
+Adequate safe maintenance access and opening should be provided for the routine inspections and the delivery of plant and materials for maintenance respectively.
 Designers should seek comments and advice from relevant authorities and parties.

-According to Code of Practice for Minimum Fire Service Installations and Equipment and Inspection, Testing and Maintenance of Installations and

-Equipment ^[3] by Fire Services Department (FSD), systems for fire service installations and ventilation shall be provided when tunnel exceeds 230 m in length.
+According to Code of Practice for Minimum Fire Service Installations and Equipment and Inspection, Testing and Maintenance of Installations and Equipment ^[3] by Fire Services Department (FSD), systems for fire service installations shall be provided.
+In particular, dynamic smoke extraction system shall be provided when tunnel exceeds 230 m in length.